SOS-CER/SOS-CER.github.io/_projects/labs/05-lab/05-lab-extract-superclass.md

   * Use Eclipse's source generation tools to generate `hashCode()` and `equals()` in `User`.
   * Then use Eclipse's source generation tools to generate `hashCode()` and `equals()` in `Student`.
   * Run your unit tests.
 They should all be passing again!
+Aren't they useful to ensure no regression of functionality!

 ## Push to GitHub